Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Proof of Theorem

 \end{enumerate} To understand $\Pi$, a good first intuition is that rules of type~1 and~2 guess an interpretation \Imc, rules of type~3 and~4 take care that the independent guesses are consistent with each other, with the facts in $I$ and with the inclusions in the TBox~\Tmc, and rules of type~5 ensure that $\Pi$ returns the answers to $q_0$ in~$\Imc$.

 However, this description is an oversimplification.
 Guessing \Imc is not really possible since \Imc might have to contain additional domain elements to satisfy existential quantifiers in \Tmc which may be involved in homomorphisms from (a CQ in) $q_0$ to $\Imc$, but new elements cannot be introduced by MDDLog rules.
-Instead of introducing new elements, rules of type~1 and~2 thus only guess the tree-shaped queries that are satisfied by those elements.
-Tree-shaped queries suffice because $\mathcal{SHI}$ has a tree-like model property and since we have disallowed the use of roles in the query that have a transitive subrole.
-The notion of `diagram implies query' used in the rules of type~5 takes care that the guessed tree-shaped queries are taken into account when looking for homomorphisms from $q_0$ to the guessed model.
+Instead of introducing new elements, rules of type~1 and~2 thus only guess the tree CQs that are satisfied by those elements.
+Tree CQs suffice because $\mathcal{SHI}$ has a tree-like model property and since we have disallowed the use of roles in the query that have a transitive subrole.
+The notion of `diagram implies query' used in the rules of type~5 takes care that the guessed tree CQs are taken into account when looking for homomorphisms from $q_0$ to the guessed model.
 This construction is identical to the one used in the proof of Theorem~1 of \cite{DBLP:conf/pods/BienvenuCLW13}, with two exceptions.
 First, we use predicates $P_C$ and $\overline{P}_C$ for every concept $C \in \mn{sub}(\Tmc) \cup \mn{con}(q_0)$ while the mentioned proof uses a predicate $P_t$ for every subset $t \subseteq \mn{sub}(\Tmc) \cup \mn{con}(q_0)$.
 And second, our versions of Rules~3-5 are formulated more carefully.
 It can be verified that the correctness proof given in \cite{DBLP:conf/pods/BienvenuCLW13} is not affected by these modifications.
 The modifications do make a difference regarding the size of $\Pi$, though, which we analyse next.